katyushaQ/t/docs/write/section.md

 #### 2019-01-27

-**Do you agree or disagree with the following statement?
+**11. Do you agree or disagree with the following statement?
 “Universities should give the same amount of money to their students’ sports activities as they give to their university libraries.”
 Use specific reasons and examples to support your opinion.**

 Because students of university always having numerous assignments ~~of~~ to each ~~caurse~~ course, they need kinds of sports activities for doing physical exercise and releasing their stress of study.
 Therefore, I agree that the university should provide the same amount of money for students' sports activities.
 For one things, the sports activities ~~needs~~ need to rent a huge space.
 There are over hundreds of students in every ~~colloge~~ college, it is used to supply racing areas and set a lot of seats ~~for~~ of audience.
 Also, several types of sports activities have various instrument which will be consumed by sporters, be cleaned and repaired by workers.
 Such as, whistle, starting gun, flags and so forth.
 The sport activities are held every week, everyone will join in it no matter what times and has to worry about not ~~droping~~ dropping the classes.
 There is more satisfying than other items.